 \subsubsection{PARSEME 1.1}

-The PARSEME 1.1 shared task focuses on the identification of verbal multiword expressions, with 3471 sentences in its official training set and 3965 in test.
-We use 10\% of the train data as our dev set when fine tuning.
-Because the dataset contains only verbal MWEs, when evaluating on PARSEME we add a filter that limits the output of our pipeline to verbal MWEs.
+The PARSEME data focuses on verbal MWEs, containing 3471 sentences in the training set and 3965 in test.
+Because the data contains only verbal MWEs, when evaluating on PARSEME we limit the output of our pipeline to verbal MWEs.